Nano-ARPES: Background

 The comprehension of the electronic band structure of solids is applied in many fields of condensed matter physics, contributing to the microscopic understanding of many phenomenological trends and guiding the interpretation of experimental spectra in photoemission, optics, inelastic neutron scattering, specific heat, among others, including the effect of spin-polarisation.
 Most modern band electronic structure theoretical methods employ density functional theory to solve the full many-body Schrödinger equation for electrons in a solid.
 The consolidated experimental and theoretical approach to describe the electronic structure of solids allows the straightforward visualization of the difference between conductors, insulators, and semiconductors according to the presence of permitted and forbidden electronic states of particular energy and momentum, which can be calculated by quantum mechanics and measured using ARPES.

 The ARPES technique has the unique ability to determine the band structure directly.
 It thus helps understand the degree and type of electron interaction in the solids, corroborating or contesting band electronic structure results calculated using different theoretical approaches.
 However, this technique's lateral resolution, manipulation, and orientation of submicrometric of heterogeneous samples are rather limited.
 That is because the electrons measured in ARPES are all those electrons ejected by the photo-absorption process prompted by the incident photons.
 If the illuminated area of the sample is large enough to cover nonhomogeneous areas, the detected ejected electrons are the sum up of all the photoelectrons emitted by all different illuminated patches.
 If each area has a distinctive electronic band structure, the ARPES spectra will show the average of all of them weighted according to the size of each different patch present in the illuminated area.

 In fact, many complex materials are constituted by disoriented small monocrystals or composed of several nanometric monocrystals.
 Traditional ARPES can only provide their average electronic structure if the patch size is smaller than the spot size of the ARPES setup, typically 200 um.
 This limitation is also present in samples with micrometric and submicrometric zones with distinctive chemical composition due to undesired side chemical reactions, for example, originating by the contamination or oxidation of the primitive sample.
-Hence, being the spot size of the monochromatic photon beam typically over 200 ųm side for conventional ARPES, only homogeneous samples with this size or bigger can be studied.
+Hence, being the spot size of the monochromatic photon beam typically over 200 μm side for conventional ARPES, only homogeneous samples with this size or bigger can be studied.